athivvat/awesome-devtools/README.md

 ## Payment
 - [Stripe](https://stripe.com/) - Payments infrastructure for the internet
 - [Zuora](https://www.zuora.com/) - Build, grow, and run your business with the world’s leading monetization platform.

+## Privacy
+- [CkieConsent](https://github.com/orestbida/cookieconsent)- A lightweight & gdpr compliant cookie consent plugin written in plain javascript.
+An "all-in-one" solution which also allows you to write your cookie policy inside it without the need of having a dedicated page.

 ## System Monitor
 - [BetterStack](https://betterstack.com/) - Delightful observability tools that turn your logs & monitoring into a secret weapon for shipping better software faster.